steffenpedersen/huskdet/interface/interface-faq.md

 Vi designer til brugerne, så derfor skal vi forstå brugerne.
 Det indsamlede data kan være kvantitativ eller kvalitativ.

-### 17. What is user research?
-Why is important to do user research and what kind of data do you collect?

-Side 41
+### 17. When doing user research as part of a design project; what are the major benefits and drawbacks from quantitative research?

-Kvantitativ research kan kun besvare “hvor mange?” og “hvor meget?”.
-Kan hjælpe med at fastslå et behov.
-Men ikke hvad der skal til for at opfylde behovet.Kan hjælpe med at fastslå et marked/behov, men ikke hvad det marked mangler.
-Eller hvad behovet er præcist.
+**Kvantitativ research** kan kun besvare "hvor mange?" og "hvor meget?".
+Det kan hjælpe med at fastslå et marked/behov, men ikke hvad det marked mangler - eller hvad behovet præcist er.

 ### 18. When doing user research in design; what are the major benefits and drawbacks from qualitative research?

-Anvendes til at opnå indsigt af dybdegående og eksplorativ karakter.
+Det anvendes til at opnå indsigt af dybdegående og eksplorativ karakter.
 Kvalitative markedsanalyser besvarer ofte spørgsmål som ”hvad”, ”hvorfor” og ”hvordan”.
-Det kræver meget tid og indsamling af data er meget kompliceret ift. at man kan spørge på forskellige måder.
+Det kræver meget tid og indsamling af data er meget kompliceret, da man kan spørge på forskellige måder.

 ### 19. When would you use an unstructured interview?
 And when would you use a structured interview?

-Ustruktureret interview, fremstår mere frit, og eksplorativt.
-Opnår generel eksplorativ indsigt

-Ustruktureret interview forsøger at klarligge noget specifikt.

-Ustruktureret interview: Interviewet udvikler sig under udførelsen – intervieweren spørger mere ind ift. de svar personen får.
-Struktureret interview: Et interview med plan for spørgsmål der følges.
+**Ustruktureret interview**: Interviewet udvikler sig under udførelsen.
+Det opnår mere dybdegående indsigt.

+**Struktureret interview**: Interviewet har en plan som følges.
+Det opnår mere faktuel indsigt.

 ### 20. What is a competitor analysis?
 Why could it be a good idea to do a competitor analysis and what kind of data does it produce

-En konkurrent analyse, klarligge relevante markedstiltag.
-Findes det?
-Hvad gør andre godt?
+Vi kan bruge en konkurrrentanalyse til at se hvad vores konkurrenter gør rigtig og forkert.
+Det kan give et billede af hvad konkurrenterne gør.
+Man kan bruge screenshot benchmarking til at tage screenshots.
+Det bruges også meget til inspiration.

 ### 21. Why would you use a focus group for data collection instead of an Interview?